 When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so

-When you want to own a value and only care that it’s a type that implements a particular trait rather than knowing the concrete type itself
+When you want to own a value and only care that it’s a type that implements a particular trait rather than knowing the concrete type

-We’re going to demonstrate the first case in the rest of this section.
-To elaborate on the other two situations a bit more: in the second case, transferring ownership of a large amount of data can take a long time because the data gets copied around on the stack.
+We’ll demonstrate the first situation in this section.
+But before we do so, we’ll elaborate on the other two situations a bit more: in the second case, transferring ownership of a large amount of data can take a long time because the data is copied around on the stack.
 To improve performance in this situation, we can store the large amount of data on the heap in a box.
 Then, only the small amount of pointer data is copied around on the stack, and the data stays in one place on the heap.
-The third case is known as a trait object, and Chapter 17 has an entire section devoted just to that topic.
-So know that what you learn here will be applied again in Chapter 17!
+The third case is known as a trait object, and Chapter 17 devotes an entire section just to that topic.
+So what you learn here you’ll apply again in Chapter 17!

+prod: confirm xrefs

 Using a Box<T> to Store Data on the Heap

-Before we get into a use case for Box<T>, let’s get familiar with the syntax and how to interact with values stored within a Box<T>.
+Before we discuss a use case for Box<T>, we’ll cover the syntax and how to interact with values stored within a Box<T>.

-Listing 15-1 shows how to use a box to store an i32 on the heap:
+Listing 15-1 shows how to use a box to store an i32 value on the heap:

-Filename: src/main.rs
+src/main.rs

 fn main() {